rollingrhinoremix/RRR-builder/README.md

-## Official ISO build system for Rolling Rhino Remix, desktop version
+## Official ISO build system for Rolling Rhino Remix
 ### How to install
 First you need
 - `cd-boot-images-amd64`